 2014

 The Breezy Knoll Association is responsible for the care and maintenance of all trees and large shrubbery on Association grounds.
-“Trees and large shrubbery” for the purpose of this document are defined as vegetation 5 and over.
+“Trees and large shrubbery” for the purpose of this document are defined as vegetation 5’ and over.
 The Grounds Committee handles any shorter vegetation.
 The Tree and Grounds Committees will confer and collaborate on any additions or modifications to existing shrubbery on Association common grounds.

 The Tree Committee and its selected arborist will periodically tour the grounds.
 The trees on the property will be inspected in order to assess their overall health and general well-being, results of storm damage and signs of insect or fungal infestation.
 In the late fall, after the leaves have fallen, the Tree Committee will review the current year’s plan and will establish a maintenance agenda for the following year.